 Pristine sapphire waters lap gently against the steep peaks of the Sierra Nevadas.
 Dramatic views unfold between pines and you hike along the ridges of the mountains.
 Perhaps hiking isn’t your thing, you’re more of a beach bum, that’s ok because there are countless nooks and crannies to find hidden patches of beach leading to brilliant blue waters you have to see to believe.
-Where is this obtainable slice of Shangri-la you ask?
-Oh, it’s closer than you think, this is the Local’s Guide to Lake Tahoe.
+This Lake Tahoe travel guide gives you the inside scoop on how to visit Lake Tahoe like a local.

 Meet the Local Expert of Lake Tahoe, Yours Truly

 My family lives in Lake Tahoe.
 I’ve been visiting since I was 15 years old and the sheer pristine beauty of the place never ceases to amaze me.
 The Tahoe basin’s beauty certainly isn’t a secret.
 Millions of people flock here every year.
 If you know me, you know that I have a knack for avoiding crowds in the world’s most beautiful places.
 Here are my two cents on avoiding crowds and blending in with the local community.